Frequently Asked Questions

 You can actually make a trust for your pet!
 Just as you would for a biological child, you can ensure that your pet is taken care of by who you want.

 16. How much is this going to cost?

 17. What is the difference between a will and a trust?

 A will is a document containing instructions for the final disposition of your assets.
 Once the directions of the will are carried out through the probate process, it’s done.
 A trust, on the other hand, can last long after you pass away, through generations even!
-Therefore, it’s extra beneficial for those who want to structure the disposition of their assets after their death rather than pay it all out in one lump sum.
+Therefore, it’s extra beneficial for those who want to structure the disposition of their assets over time after their death, rather than pay it all out in one lump sum.
 Wills are public, trusts are private, wills are probated, trusts are not.